Get the Point

 - Gather:

-- Sturdy plastic bottle, such as a detergent bottle, masking tape, permanent marker
+- Sturdy plastic bottles with a screw on lid, masking tape, and permanent marker

 - Sticker: